-Yes, it’s obvious — as a small business trying to grow, you need to get paid!
+Yes, it’s obvious — as an independent trying to grow, you need to get paid!

-So out of all the available software (and there are a lot), what is the best payment processor for small business?
+So out of all the available software (and there are a lot), what is the best payment processor for small businesses?
 How on earth are you supposed to choose one?

-Though there are dozens of criteria you could weigh and analyze, some of the most important ones to weigh when considering how to choose a payment processor are:
+Though there are dozens of criteria you could weigh and analyze, some of the most important ones to factor when considering how to choose a payment processor are:

 What type of business do you run?

 Do you sell physical goods?
 Are you service-based?
 Subscription-based?
-This will, in large part, determine what specific needs you have and help point you towards the most fitting software for you.
+This will, in large part, determine what specific needs you have and help point you toward the most fitting software for you.